pactus-project/docs/content/tutorials/connect-remote-gui.md

 If you set up your domain using Cloudflare, this is most likely because the Cloudflare gRPC service is disabled.
 You can check their [documentation](https://developers.cloudflare.com/network/grpc-connections/#enable-grpc) to enable the gRPC service.

+### Wallet tab is empty

+If the **Wallet** tab (for example **Default Wallet**) looks empty, the wallet service on the remote node you connected to is probably still disabled.
+Enable it in that node's configuration file as described in [Enabling Wallet Service](#enabling-wallet-service), then restart the node so the change takes effect.